Moglum/rotten-tomatoes-letterboxd/readMe.md

 # Known issues

-- The Rotten Tomatoes API doesn't return the exact date for each review, just an offset.
-Like `3 days`, `5 months` or `6 years`.
-I use these offsets to approximate the review date: `TODAY - offset`
+- Rotten Tomatoes no longer provides the Director.